Chart Color Schemes

 Infrastructure

-Menangle has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Menangle has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 14 projects likely influencing the region.
-Notable ones are The Village, Menangle, Southern Gateway Business Park Menangle, Mount Taurus Development Menangle, and Station Street Menangle Residential & Neighbourhood Centre Planning Proposal.
-Below lists those most relevant.
+AreaSearch has identified 14 projects that may affect this region.
+Notable projects include The Village, Menangle, Southern Gateway Business Park Menangle, Mount Taurus Development, Menangle, and Station Street, Menangle Residential & Neighbourhood Centre Planning Proposal.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.